folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I want to be empathetic, my heart like Dee-1" > Kendrick exposes the satanic music industry

 * Dee-1's claim that the music industry is under the control of Lucifer / the "devil" is a view that Kendrick has also expressed going back to 2015 with the tracks "Alright" and "For Sale?
-(Interlude)" from *To Pimp a Butterfuly".
-In those tracks, Kendrick rapped from the perspective of a music industry leader named "Lucy", short for Lucifer, who approach Kendrick and offered Kendrick wealth, success, and material possessions if Kendrick would sell his soul to her.
+(Interlude)" from *To Pimp a Butterfly.* In those tracks, Kendrick rapped from the perspective of a music industry leader named "Lucy," short for Lucifer, who approached Kendrick and offered him wealth, success, and material possessions if Kendrick would sell his soul to her.

   * ***What you want you, a house?
 You, a car?
   Forty acres and a mule?
 A piano, a guitar?